-A few mornings ago, at the end of holding a particularly strenuous Yoga pose, my brother let out a gasp and his back slumped back on to the mat, but for me it was one of those days when my mind was as sharp and still as the tip of an archer’s arrow, and I went back to ground with an even breath and a straight spine, it was the first time it happened in a long time.
+A few mornings ago, at the end of holding a particularly strenuous Yoga pose, my brother let out a gasp and his back slumped back on to the mat, but it was one of those days when my mind was sharp and still like the tip of an archer’s arrow, and I went back to ground with an even breath and a straight spine, it was the first time it happened in a long time.
 Straight away in my ears, I heard the voice of Shaji, shouting at me from one end of a really large room – I only said relax, back straight!

 The yelling was from a warm morning in the year 2013.
 I had just moved to Chennai after taking up the IMS franchise for the city.
 I had taken a place very close to the miniature beach in Besant Nagar (or Bessie as the locals call it).
 On one of the very first evenings there I took a stroll around the beach and came upon this structure or building or rather what I think is the best word for it – space.

-As soon as I saw it and took in it for a few seconds, I thought this has to be it — a year before, while in Mumbai, I had read a few articles about the groundbreaking classical dancer Chandralekha and had also seen video of a piece choreographed by her and that had made a strong impression on me, on reading more about her I had discovered that her studio is in Chennai and when I saw this space I was certain that this was it.
+As soon as I saw it and took in it for a few seconds, I thought this has to be it — a year before, while in Mumbai, I had read a few articles about the groundbreaking classical dancer Chandralekha and had also seen video of a piece choreographed by her and that had made a strong impression on me, and on reading more about her I had discovered that her studio is in Chennai and when I saw this space I was certain that this was it.

-Chandralekha is considered groundbreaking because she re-invented or reinterpreted what Bharatanatyam can mean through the lens of an even older art form — one that is considered a precursor to all the South East Asian martial arts — kalarippayattu.
+Chandralekha is considered groundbreaking because she re-invented or reinterpreted what Bharatanatyam can mean through the lens of an even older art form, one that is considered a precursor to all the South East Asian martial arts — kalarippayattu.
 Shaji, a young practitioner and teacher of kalarippayattu, was one of the two people in the piece choreographed by Chandralekha that I had watched, the other was the writer Tishani Doshi.

 So when I saw the place, I made up my mind to go in and find out if they teach the laity, it turned out that they did and before long I was inside.

-The session opened with a 30 minute non-stop movement and kicks-based warm up by the end of which my lungs were ready to explode, and it was on one of those initial days at the end of warm-up, when he had said relax, that I slumped against the wall, breathing audibly (to myself), that was when he shouted at me.
+The session opened with a 30 minute non-stop movement and kicks-based warm up by the end of which my lungs were ready to explode, and it was on one of those initial days when he had said relax at the end of warm-up, that I slumped against the wall, breathing audibly (to myself) — that was when he shouted at me.

 Over the years, I have realised that as far as managing our mental and physical energies is concerned, breath is everything.
 When I was getting into a series of strenuous poses today, I was constantly aware of my breath, or rather my focus was both on the pose and on my breath, the focus was to ensure that I did not take shallow breaths, which for me personally, during a pose, has always meant exhaling fully rather than inhaling very deeply (unless the pose itself demands otherwise).
-This ensures that when I have to respond to the instructors call to hold a pose for 30 seconds I measure it in breaths — I know that 10 seconds more is just two breaths more and my focus goes back to my breathing.
-It also ensures that the core is tight since you are emptying your abdomen out fully, this results in the spine being straight and this results in the most important thing, you do not slump and hit the floor at the end.
+This ensures that when I have to respond to the instructor’s call to hold a pose for 30 seconds I measure it in breaths — I know that 10 seconds more is just two breaths more and my focus goes back to my breathing.
+It also ensures that the core is tight since you are emptying your abdomen out fully, this results in the spine being straight and this results in the most important thing — you do not slump and hit the floor at the end.

-Each time you slump with a gasp you expend more energy and more importantly you release your focus.
+Each time you slump with a gasp, you expend more energy and more importantly, you release your focus.
 Each time you go down with an even breath and straight spine, you are ready for the next pose without releasing your focus, you do not give up before the end of the count.

 Do you slump at the end of a section or a DI-LR set?

-This has to be the case with all sports that require sustained unbroken energy and concentration start to end, say sprinting or archery, unlike longer-format sports like say cricket or football where you can afford to take breathers and recoup but even in those sports, teams and players, are most likely to falter after a scoring a century or a goal, a tennis player is most susceptible in the game after he or she breaks, because they let the focus drop, the breath go, the spine slacken.
+This has to be the case with all sports that require sustained unbroken energy and concentration from start to end, say sprinting, swimming or archery, unlike longer-format sports like say cricket or football where you can afford to take breathers and recoup but even in those sports, teams and players, are most likely to falter after a scoring a century or a goal, a tennis player is most susceptible in the game after he or she breaks, because they let the focus drop, the breath go, the spine slacken.

-Have you seen the video of Maradona’s gaze before the start of the 86 Final (or SF or QF) as he says the sign of the cross?
+Have you seen the video of Maradona’s gaze before the start of the 86 Final (or SF or QF) as he makes the sign of the cross?
 Did you see how Stokes went about his innings, how he cut everything out and did not celebrate after the century?
 Have you seen Djokovic go into monk-mode?
 All of these point to the same thing – focus – even breath, tight core, and straight spine, and that is why in all martial arts, they tie a cloth around the waist.